SGrondin/bottleneck/README.md

 **Note:** Changing `maxConcurrent` and `minTime` will not affect requests that have already been scheduled for execution.

-For example, imagine that 3 minute-long requests are `submit`'ted at time T+0 with `maxConcurrent = 0` and `minTime = 2000`.
+For example, imagine that 3 minute-long requests are submitted at time T+0 with `maxConcurrent = 0` and `minTime = 2000`.
 The requests will be launched at T+0 seconds, T+2 seconds and T+4 seconds respectively.
 If right after adding the requests to Bottleneck, you were to call `limiter.changeSettings(1);`, it won't change the fact that there will be 3 requests running at the same time for roughly 60 seconds as in this example they each take a minute to complete.
-Once again, `changeSettings` only affects requests that have not yet been `submit`'ted.
+Once again, `changeSettings` only affects requests that have not yet been submitted.

 This is by design, as Bottleneck made a promise to execute those requests according to the settings valid at the time.
-Changing settings afterwards should not retroactively affect space & time nor break previous assumptions as that would make code very error-prone and Bottleneck a tool that cannot be relied upon.
+Changing settings afterwards should not retroactively affect space & time nor break previous assumptions, as that would make code very error-prone and Bottleneck a tool that cannot be relied upon.

 ###changePenalty()